-The British Society for Rheumatology has advised clinicians to consider the feasibility of providing remote consultations and implement this where appropriate to reduce the need for patients to attend face-to-face appointments.
+The British Society for Rheumatology has advised clinicians to provide remote consultations where possible.
 This includes telephone clinics where your doctor or nurse specialist may call you rather than see you in the hospital clinic.
 Different hospitals are drawing up separate plans so it is important that you check what your local rheumatology department are doing.

 What precautions can I take to reduce my risk of contracting the virus?

-There are some things that you can do to reduce your risk of catching viruses:
+If you come into contact with somewhere that other people may have been, there are some things that you can do to reduce your risk of catching the virus:

 – Wash your hands with soap and water for 20 seconds.
 Use hand sanitiser gel (with at least 60 percent alcohol) if soap and water are not available.
 It is especially important to wash your hands more often.